Focus on the People and Issues that Inspire You Most

 PYCL 0507 - Research and Evaluation for Counselors (3 credits)

 This course seeks to prepare mental health and school counselors to be informed consumers of research and evaluation.
 It covers basic statistics, research designs, and program evaluation within the counseling and educational fields.
-It provides experience in developing accountability measures and in reading research and evaluating reports applicable to multicultural populations.
+It provides experience in reading research and evaluating reports applicable to a wide range of populations.

 PYCL 0512 - Human Growth and Development (3 credits)

-This course covers how developmental maturation and social learning impacts individuals across the lifespan.
-Theory and research in social development and learning are covered in topics for mental health and school counselors.
+This course covers how developmental maturation, biological factors, client’s backgrounds, and environmental variables influence individuals and families’ behaviors and wellness across the lifespan.
+Theory and research in social, learning, and personality development are covered in topics for clinical mental health and school counselors.

 PYCL 0570 - Ethical, Legal, and Professional Issues for Counselors (3 credits)

 This course covers standards for ethical, legal, and professional conduct in counseling.
 It considers ethical and legal decisions that mental health counselors must make.
-Case examples, current federal and state laws/statutes, ethical codes, and standards on assessment, diagnosis, practice, and placement data are discussed in relation to counseling a variety of populations in multiple settings.
-Prerequisite: PYCL 0502.
+Case examples, current federal and state laws/statutes, ethical codes, and standards on assessment, diagnosis, practice, placement data, counselor advocacy, and self-care for counselors are explored in relation to identifying and resolving ethical dilemmas and counseling a variety of populations in multiple settings and across a variety of service delivery modalities.
+Prerequisite: PYCL 0502

 PYCL 0584 - Diagnosis and Treatment of Adult Psychopathology (3 credits)

-This course provides an introduction to the definition and study of abnormal or maladaptive behavior, including a broad range of psychopathology relevant to the adult and aged populations.
-Emphasis will be placed on a descriptive review of the major DSM-IV disorders, supplemented with theoretical considerations of etiology and treatment approaches including the use of psychopharmacological interventions.
+This course provides an introduction to the definition and study of abnormal or maladaptive behavior, including a broad range of mental health disorders relevant to the adult and older adult populations.
+Emphasis will be placed on a descriptive review of the major DSM-5-TR disorders, supplemented with theoretical considerations of etiology and treatment approaches including the use of psychopharmacological interventions.

 PYCL 0608 - Psychological Testing for Individual Evaluation (3 credits)

 This course surveys frequently used tests of aptitude, interest, and personality.
 Test content, purpose, psychometric properties, administration, and scoring procedures are compared and evaluated.
-Issues of test use with culturally diverse populations are addressed.
+Issues of test use in a client-responsive manner are addressed.
 Prerequisite: PYCL 0507.

 PYCL 0612 - Substance Abuse (3 credits)

-This course investigates the etiology of substance-related and addictive disorders.
-Attention is given to assessment and treatment in both individual and family therapy approaches.
-The course examines the role of co-occurring disorders in diagnosis and treatment planning and the role of the professional counselor in working with this population.
+This course explores the etiology of substance-related and addictive disorders, with a focus on assessment and treatment using individual, group, and family therapy approaches.
+The course also examines the significance of co-occurring disorders in diagnosis and treatment planning, as well as the role of professional counselor in working with this specific population.
 Prerequisites: PYCL 0502; PYCL 0511.

 PYCL 0631 - Career and Lifestyle Assessment (3 credits)

 This course surveys the major theories of career choice, planning, and development as well as standardized methods of assessing vocational interests and aptitudes.
 Social, psychological, and economic factors influencing career choice are examined.
-Emphasis will be placed on individual and group career counseling skills across diverse populations.
+Emphasis will be placed on individual and group career counseling skills across various populations, including career instruments, assessments, and evaluations; career counseling strategies; career marketing information; and techniques and approaches according to varying career life stages.

 PYCL 0632 - Social and Cultural Foundations of Counseling (3 credits)